DuckLogic/Pathos/README.md

    - Predictive parsing (where possible)
 - Typed AST and visitors
    - AST is constructed through an extensible 'visitor' trait
-   - If you want, you can avoid constructing an AST and visit the source code directly
+   - If you want, you can av    oid constructing an AST and visit the source code directly
 - Uses the [Logos](https://github.com/maciejhirsz/logos) lexer generator.
    - Unfortunately this means that all the text must be held in memory right now
       - This is a [limitation of Logos](https://github.com/maciejhirsz/logos/issues/159)